 The Pitt Nursing Difference

-Pitt CNL students have opportunities to apply their new knowledge through hands-on projects and clinical experiences in acute care facilities, quality improvement departments, health plans, non-profit organizations, community settings, or schools of nursing.
+Pitt CNL students have opportunities to apply their new knowledge through hands-on projects and clinical experiences in acute care facilities, quality improvement departments, health plans, non-profit organizations, community settings, and/or schools of nursing.

 The Clinical Nurse Leader program gives students a strong foundation in physiology/pathophysiology, health assessment, and pharmacology.
 CNL coursework covers organizational and management theory, leadership development, finance and economics, healthcare quality, and education and mentoring in the clinical setting.
 Graduates leave prepared to use evidence-based practice and research outcomes to enhance clinical practice.

 The CNL curriculum intentionally reduces duplication between the master’s and doctoral programs.
 Graduates are prepared to begin a DNP or PhD in the future, with clinical backgrounds to support their success and long-term careers.
 Upon graduation, candidates are eligible to sit for the Clinical Nurse Leader Certification Examination administered by the Commission on Nurse Certification.

-Courses are available both in person and online, and are taught by the same faculty.
+Courses are available both face-to-face and online, and are taught by the same faculty.
 The interactive online Clinical Nurse Leader classroom provides opportunities for active learning, discussion, problem solving, debate, critical thinking, networking, and community building.
 Clinical experiences for online students can take place in supervised facilities near their homes.